top of page

 Principal Investigator

-I’m an interdisciplinary scientist based in the Department of Anthropology at Boston University.
-I’m fascinated by understanding how humans create societies.
-Wherever people are, we produce complex emergent structures that facilitate coordination, cooperation, and solve conflicts of interest.
-Our ability to do this is remarkable--no other species comes close to this capability.
-My research tries to figure out how this occurs: what unique alchemy of biology, psychology, and sociology allowed us to go from small hunter-gatherer groups to the large-scale, highly interdependent societies that we have today?
+I’m an interdisciplinary evolutionary anthropologist based in the Department of Anthropology at Boston University.
+My research studies how humans build complex social systems: what unique alchemy of biology, psychology, and sociology allowed us to go from small hunter-gatherer groups to the large-scale, highly interdependent societies that we have today?
 Can knowledge of the social and cognitive factors that fueled this transition help us understand and anticipate changes in the contemporary world?
+I also study the role of war and peace in our evolutionary history.
+I've done extensive field research on inter-tribal warfare and urban political violence in east Africa.
+My larger interests include reducing the gap between the social, life, and psychological sciences and understanding how and why humans do the fascinating things we do.

 Luke Glowacki